nPelvin/nextJS/README.md

 E.g.    Position 1 = ALWAYS 1
         Position 2 = 2 or "."
         Position 3 = 3 or "." or (currentPage-1)
-This helped me to arrive at an algorithm that I was happy with, and most importantly - worked well!
+This helped me to arrive at an algorithm that I was happy with, and most importantly - worked well.

 - Pagination API Limits
 Once pagination was starting to work I noticed that api calls to the higher pages wouldn't work.
 After debugging I discovered that the API wouldn't work past the 40th page, no matter the search term.
 I couldn't find anything about this in the docs, and in real life this is something I would likely discuss with a more senior engineer.
 But as I assumed it to be a hardcoded API limit I therefore had to add a max 40 pages to the pagination algorithm.

 - Origami
 Origami was fun to learn.
-I wanted a header to make it look more FT.
-I had to simplify the header alot as most of the components weren't needed, but after using Carbon Design system previously, I found origami quite nice to work with and I think it meshed nicely.
+I settled on a header to make it look more like an FT product.
+I had to simplify the header as most of the components weren't needed, but after using Carbon Design system previously, I found origami quite nice to work with and believe it meshed nicely.
 I also used Origami for the pagination buttons, background and font.

 - NextJS
-This was only my 2nd time using NextJS, so it also presented a few errors when trying "yarn build".
-Reading through the docs, the cause was due to my components being in the "pages" folder.
+This was only my 2nd time using NextJS, and subsequently ran into a few errors when trying "yarn build".
+Reading through the docs, the cause was due to some of my components being in the "pages" folder.
 Moving the entire components folder to root/ft fixed this issue.

 ## What Next?

 Wishlist of things I would have liked to add if I had more time:

-- Testing - I'm still learning and this would've been my next goal.

 - Smoother resizing on search bar - when implementing this origami component it lost some of its smooth horizontal responsiveness, given more time I would investigate why or failing that make it smoother, possibly with something like Sass.

 - Ability to change number of headlines rendered per page.
 This would be relatively easy to implement I believe.

+- Testing - I'm still learning and this would've been a nice stretch goal for me.

 ## Thanks for taking the time to read

+Any questions or feedback, please don't hesitate to reach out to me via CodeYourFuture, or on the email address previously supplied.

+Nigel Pelvin